mikecm1/empyr.com/index.md

 - badge: RESELLERS
   heading: Channel Partners
   description: Become one of the forward-thinking brands accelerating their revenue with card-linked offers.
-cta_footer_header:
-  text: Solutions for all company types
+cta_footer_header: Solutions for all company types
-  label: CTA Footer Header
-cta_footer_subheader:
-  text: Become one of the forward-thinking brands accelerating their revenue with card-linked offers.
+cta_footer_subheader: Become one of the forward-thinking brands accelerating their revenue with card-linked offers.
-  label: CTA Footer Sub Header
 menu:
   navigation:
     identifier: _index